IchimSebastian/assessment/README.md

-In order to be able to run two tests, open the Terminal, change directory to ..\TRG_Assessment and run the following command:
+In order to install dependencies, run the following command in the terminal:
 ```
 npm install
 ```

-In order to run the first test, run the following command in the Terminal:
+In order to run the first test, run the following command in the terminal:
 ```
 node converter.js
 ```

-In order to run the second test, run the following command in the Terminal:
+In order to run the second test, run the following command in the terminal:
 ```
 node login-to-ieee.js
 ```